ytsruh/homethings/README.md

-# Homeflix
+# Homethings

-The Homeflix App & API using NextJS
+The Homethings App & API using NextJS

 ## Versions